Libraries in Community Systems

 From this big pool, we invited 12 library workers from each Alaska, Georgia, New York, and Texas to participate in a library worker only focus group for their state, held in November and December, 2021.

-All 196 libraries are asked to participate in a World Café style dialogue held in the first quarter 2022.
+196 libraries were invited to participate in an interview held in the first quarter 2022.

-Part of the ask is for them to bring four residents from the town their library serves:
+They were invited to bring residents from the town their library serves:

 - a representative from their local government